tomvanbraeckel/yamcs.github.com/index.md

 For development purposes, all the software can run on a developer's computer or laptop.

 For more information on the Yamcs suite of tools, head over to the [Yamcs Docs](/docs/).
-For a quick test-run of core functionality, have a look at [Up & Running](/running/).

 ### Sponsored by Space Applications Services